How to Fix a Sticky Door Lock: Troubleshooting Tips Every Homeowner Should Know

 How to Fix a Sticky Lock: Step-by-Step Guide

-Once you identify the likely cause, you can move on to the fix.
-Below is a straightforward troubleshooting process to help you restore smooth operation.
+Once you identify the likely cause, you can proceed to the solution.
+Below is a straightforward troubleshooting process to help you fix sticky door locks smoothly.

 Step 1: Clean the Lock Mechanism

 Start by spraying compressed air into the keyhole to dislodge any dust, dirt, or loose particles.
-You can also use a cotton swab around the edges of the keyhole to remove surface grime.
+You can also use a cotton swab to gently clean the edges of the keyhole, removing surface grime.

 If the lock is visibly dirty or hasn’t been cleaned in years, consider using a lock-safe solvent designed to break down grime without damaging internal components.